 - russet potatoes

-- 1 red pepper, chopped into bite-sized pieces
+- 1 medium red bell pepper chopped into bite-sized pieces

 - 4 tablespoons chili powder

 - 1.5 teaspoons sea salt or more to taste

 - 2 cups chopped kale deboned and packed (optional)